joostiphone/Z390-Hackintosh-Joost/README.md

 41. 11-5-2023: Updated to OpenCore v0.9.2 and MacOS 13.3.1 (a) (22E772610a)
 42. 10-7-2023: Updated to OpenCore v0.9.4 dev.
 This EFI includes the AirPortItlwm (D02) WiFi driver for Intel based WiFi chips.
 This is eventually required for WiFi on macOS Sonoma.
 This EFI is setup as such as a combination with Intel WiFi (AirPortItlwm) and Fenvi Bluetooth.
 For more information, I'm refering to this topic: https://forum.amd-osx.com/threads/testing-intel-wifi-itlwm-driver-for-sonoma.4557/page-2
 43. 6-8-2023: Updated to OpenCore v0.9.4 dev, without AirPortItlm.
 I will upload a separate Sonoma version later on to keep this as vanilla as possible.
+44. 11-8-2023: Updated to OpenCore v0.9.4 final.
+Ventura will use Broadcom (Fenvi) and Sonoma will use AirPort Itlwm Preview 05 for Intel WiFi on Sonoma, specifically for Public Beta 5.

 Using the following MinKernel and MaxKernel when using OpenCore to do conditional kext configuration when booting a macOS:
 	MinKernel	MaxKernel